Financial Aid 101: What Is Financial Aid & How Does It Work?

 How Much Aid Will You Need?

-Now that you know which school and program you would like to enrol in, calculate the cost.
+Now that you know which school and program you would like to enroll in, calculate the cost.
 Add up all of the expected expenses mentioned above (i.e. tuition, program fees, room, books, supplies, and commuting costs).
 Then evaluate your own savings and income.
 How much of that can you cover?
 This offers an idea of how much financial aid you will require.

 Sidenote: Even though a school may initially appear more expensive, it may a lot you opportunities to financial aid that could offset that heavy cost.
 This could make that college more comparable to a school with a lower tuition fee.

 Every source of financial aid comes with its own set of qualifications for eligibility.
 Therefore, it’s prudent to research your options to be certain that you have a good chance for success.
 Most sources will provide a clear page with specifications such as the FAFSA whereas others may take some more digging.

 Depending on what you apply for, these may be some requirements among many others: